pixelspark/catena/README.md

 Catena supports a limited subset of SQL (Catena implements its own SQL parser to sanitize and canonicalize SQL queries).
 Currently, the following types of statements are supported:

+* CREATE TABLE foo (bar TEXT, baz INT);
 * INSERT INTO table (x, y, z) VALUES ('text', 1337);
-* SELECT x, y FROM table;
+* SELECT *, x, y, 'value', 123 FROM table;
+* DELETE FROM foo;
+* DROP TABLE foo;

 Column and table names are case-insensitive, must start with an alphabetic (a-Z) character, and may subsequently contain numbers and underscores.
 SQL keywords (such as 'SELECT') are case-insensitive.
 All statements must end with a semicolon.
+Currently only the types 'TEXT' and 'INT'  are supported.

 In the future, the Catena parser will be expanded to support more types of statements.